swagathushetty/inventory-manager/readme.md

 ### to run the app

-go to your terminal and command line and type
+go to your terminal(Linux/UNIX) or command line(windows) and type

 ```
-$node index.js command
+$ node index.js command
 ```

 NOTE- **command** is a placeholder. dont type command as is